 - clone the code editor in a separate window

-Fragment GLSL inputs are complex data (images, sounds transformed to images, videos, canvas etc.) imported from the GLSL inputs import dialog.
+Fragment GLSL inputs are complex data (images, sounds transformed to images, videos, canvas etc.) imported from the import dialog.

-All GLSL inputs can be used as a 2D texture (texture keyword) within the fragment program, they are pre-defined as iInputN where N is the id of the input starting from 0.
+All inputs can be used as a 2D texture (texture keyword) within the code editor (GLSL code editor or Processing.js code editor), they are pre-defined as iInputN where N is the id of the input starting from 0.

 Collaborative Code editor

-The code editor is one of the most important tool of Fragment since it allow the user to generate the visuals which are fed to the audio synthesis engine.
+The code editor is one of the most important tool of Fragment, it allow to control the graphical canvas content and the spectral score which is fed to the sound synthesis server.

 GLSL code is what you type in the code editor to generate the visuals and sound synthesis data.

-The changes that you make in the code editor are automatically saved per sessions, changes are also synchronized in real-time between all the users of the session you are currently in, this is the collaborative nature of Fragment.
+All changes in the code editor are automatically saved per sessions, changes are also synchronized in real-time between all the users of the session you are currently in, this is the collaborative part of Fragment.

-The code editor is powered by the CodeMirror library, it feature many neat things such as:
+The code editor is powered by the CodeMirror library, it feature many things such as: